 - Really unique flavour combinations that you won’t find elsewhere.

 But I do have some big concerns, namely the artificial flavouring and the plastic packaging inside the cardboard cube.
 I’m writing this during September 2021, and I think quite a lot of tea companies have (rightfully) moved away from non-organic ingredients and plastic single-use wrapping.
 It’s so bad for the environment and it does nothing for your health either.

 If T2 could ditch the artificial flavours and use biodegradable packaging, I would be giving them 10/10 for quality!

 Despite my concerns about the packaging, T2 French Earl Grey is a wonderful tea.
 The flavours are inspired and the complexity of the aroma is particularly impressive.
 For anyone who is a fan of Earl Grey and/or floral black teas, this one is definitely worth a try.
-You can find it on Amazon using the button below.
+You can find it on Amazon or the official T2 website using the button below.